 Here is a video of last Saturday’s Festivities

-Nightgrass are “Late Night” shows that start after the festival ends.
-Shows are at Fly Me to the Moon Saloon, The Sheridan Opera House, and The Palm Theater.
+Nightgrass are “late night” shows that start after the festival ends.
+Shows are at Fly Me to the Moon Saloon, The Sheridan Opera House, and the Palm Theater.
 Tickets are sold via lottery in the early spring.
 Again if you don’t have tickets you may have luck outside the venue buying or trading.
-The Sheridan Opera House is a super intimate venue is such a treat to so see some of your favorite bands there.
+The Sheridan Opera House is a super intimate venue and it’s such a treat to so see some of your favorite bands there.

 What to Bring Into the Festival